What is Total Laparoscopic Hysterectomy (TLH)?

 • Incisions: The surgeon makes several small incisions (usually about 0.5 to 1 cm in length) in the abdominal wall.
 These incisions are used to insert the laparoscopic instruments and the camera.

 • Creation of Working Space: Carbon dioxide gas is introduced into the abdominal cavity to create a working space.
-This helps to separate the abdominal wall from the organs, providing better visibility and room to maneuver.
+It helps to separate the abdominal wall from the organs, providing better visibility and room to maneuver.

 • Visualization: A laparoscope (camera) is inserted through one of the incisions.
 The images captured by the camera are displayed on a monitor, allowing the surgeon to see the abdominal organs and perform the surgery with precision.